Thursday, October 7, 1976

 Wednesday, October 27, 1976

-When I had brought Elisabeth to school I went over to the laundry mat to help mom with the laundry.
+When I had brought Elisabeth to school, I went over to the laundry mat to help Mom with the laundry.
 I leaned against the iron.
-I did not know it was on so I burnt the inside of my hand.
-Mom told me she would be late for work, so I had to finish folding up the laundry and carry it back to the house.
+I did not know it was on, so I burned the inside of my hand.
+Mom told me she would be late for work, so I had to finish folding the laundry and carry it back to the house.

 When we got back to the house, I boiled some water so that I could wash myself.
 Ugh!
-I dread this kind of bath, but if I want to get clean I don’t have a choice.
+I dread this kind of bath, but if I want to get clean, I don’t have a choice.
 As I was standing there on the cold floor, with the frozen draft coming in on me, suddenly the idea of going back to Canada didn’t seem so wrong after all.
-Thinking about being able to take a real shower, having my own room, and going on a real toilet made it exciting again.
+Thinking about taking a real shower, having my own room, and using a real toilet made it exciting again.

-Then I had to wash Elisabeth, now I was brought back to reality again.
+I had to wash Elisabeth.
+I was brought back to reality again.
 What would happen to her?
 I felt so messed up inside.
 I wish I didn’t care so much about her.
 Then it would be a lot easier to leave this place.

-When mom got home from work she was off again to another job.
-Mom is now working a full-time job and teaching short-hand two times a week during the evening.
+When mom got home from work, she was off again to another job.
+Mom is now working a full-time job and teaching shorthand two times a week in the evening.
 I asked Mom who would be taking care of Elisabeth when I leave.
 Mom said she has been thinking about having Grandma Helfred move here from Copenhagen.

 Thursday, October 28, 1976